gyaresu/gareth-galera-lab/README.md

 **What you'll need to adapt:**

 - **Network configuration**: Replace `.local` hostnames with actual FQDNs (e.g., `galera1.example.com`) and ensure DNS resolution works across your network segments
-- **Certificate distribution**: Instead of mounting volumes, copy certificates to standard locations (`/etc/mysql/ssl/` for server certs, `/etc/passbolt/ssl/` for client certs) with appropriate permissions
+- **Certificate distribution**: Instead of mounting volumes, copy certificates to standard locations (`/etc/mysql/ssl/` for server certs, `/etc/passbolt/db-*.crt` for client certs) with appropriate permissions
 - **Firewall rules**: Open ports 3306 (MariaDB), 4567 (Galera replication), and 4444 (SST) between nodes, plus 443 for Passbolt
 - **Service management**: Use systemd or your init system instead of Docker health checks
 - **Resource allocation**: Ensure adequate RAM for each MariaDB node (Galera keeps the entire dataset in memory during replication), and plan for network bandwidth between data centers if doing WAN clustering

 The TLS configuration especially shines on physical servers: when your nodes are in different subnets or data centers, mutual TLS becomes the security layer that makes the distributed topology safe.
-You can deploy `galera1` in one rack, `galera2` in another, and `galera3` across a WAN link, and as long as they can reach each other's IPs and have valid certificates, the cluster will form and replicate securely.
+You can deploy `galera1.example.com` in one rack, `galera2.example.com` in another, and `galera3.example.com` across a WAN link.
+As long as DNS resolves the hostnames and the certificates are valid, the cluster forms and replicates securely.

 I've structured the configuration files in this repo to mirror production layouts, so you can literally copy the `.cnf` files and SQL scripts to your servers after updating hostnames and paths.
 The Docker setup is just a convenient way to test the same configurations locally before rolling them out.